Penguin (character): Golden Age

+Penguin's next step was to compete with Joker and Catwoman's crime waves, with his own involving rare birds.
+As usual, Penguin was apprehended by Batman once again.

+Penguin was then forced to improvise when a thunderbolt destroyed his hideout and trick umbrellas.

-Penguin began to use codes in order to get information on how to break out of prison.
-Upon getting hold of Penguin's code book, Batman figured out Penguin's plot and apprehended him.
+After his arrest, Penguin began to use codes in order to get information on how to break out of prison, but was foiled when Batman obtained his code book.

 Penguin broke out of prison and vowed not to use birds in his crime spree.
 One of those crime sprees caused Penguin to be tripped by birds.
 When some chicks swallowed some diamonds, he attempts to make off with them only to be apprehended by Batman and Robin.

 Upon being released from prison, Penguin started a sideshow attraction called Pee-Wee the Talking Penguin.
 This was a cover for a scheme to use the penguin costume to commit robberies to obtain the money to pay off his previously hired goons.
-Batman and Robin apprehend Penguin who was arrested for committing fraud a second time.

 Penguin got out of jail for snitching on the criminal Squeeze Miller which led to Miller's execution.
 He was surprised that Miller listed him in his will.
 To get the inheritance, Penguin had to commit a specific robbery using specific birds.
-Batman deduced Penguin's criminal activity and apprehended him when it turned out that Miller's inheritance was worthless.
+He was apprehended when it turned out that Miller's inheritance was worthless.

-Penguin was paroled from prison where he tries to get the Bird Lovers' Society to elect the penguin the state bird.
-When that was turned down, Penguin began his revenge on the Bird Lovers' Society by robbing them until he was thwarted by Batman and Robin.
+After being paroled, he tries to get the Bird Lovers' Society to elect the penguin the state bird.
+When that was turned down, Penguin seeks revenge by stealing from the society.

-Using the prison's workshop, Penguin made some mechanical wings that enabled him to escape from prison.
-He and his henchmen then committed a series of crimes using the mechanical wings which involved abducting Robin so that they can get Batman to reveal his true identity.
+After yet another arrest and imprisonment, he uses the prison's workshop to create mechanical wings and escape from prison.
+He and his henchmen use the wings to abduct Robin and force Batman to reveal his true identity.
 Batman rescued Robin and defeated Penguin and his henchmen.

-After escaping from prison again, Penguin had a hard time finding henchmen due to the many times he was apprehended by Batman.
-Upon becoming inspired by a newspaper article, Penguin committed a series of crimes involving a white feather until he was apprehended by Batman and Robin.